 At least two of those involved in the November 2015 Paris attacks are thought to have posed as refugees to enter Europe through Greece.

-Three other individuals were refugees or asylum seekers at the time of attack, while four were in the country illegally or awaiting deportation.
+Three other individuals were refugees or asylum seekers at the time of attack, while seven were in the country illegally or awaiting deportation.

 There is also one case of "terrorist tourism", involving Egyptian citizen Abdullah Hamamy, who lived in the United Arab Emirates and attacked soldiers at the Louvre in February 2017.